For newcomers, R code can look like old Egyptian hieroglyphs with its weird operators (

 OK, you should now be familiar with the basics of R. However, knowledge is crystallized via repetition.
 I therefore suggest, you walk through the book YaRrr!
 The Pirate’s Guide to R (Phillips, 2017) starting in chapter 3.
 It’s a fun book and will provide you with more knowledge on how to program custom functions, loops, and some basic statistical modelling techniques – the thing R was actually designed for.

-- By now, you can say you might say you are an adapt R programmer with statistical modelling experience.
+By now, you can say you might say you are an adapt R programmer with statistical modelling experience.
 However, you have been working with base R functions mostly, knowledge of which is a must-have to really understand the language.
 In practice, R programmers rely strongly on developed packages nevertheless.
 A very useful group of packages is commonly referred to as the tidyverse.
-You will be amazed at how much this set of packages simplifies working in R. The next step therefore, is to work through the book R for Data Science (Grolemund & Wickham, 2017).
+You will be amazed at how much this set of packages simplifies working in R. The next step therefore, is to work through the book R for Data Science (Grolemund & Wickham, 2017) (hardcopy here).

 It’s time to set you loose in the wonderful world of the R community.
 If you had not done this earlier, you should get accounts on Stack Overflow and Cross Validated.
 You might also want to subscribe to the R Help Mailing List, R Bloggers, and to my website obviously.

 - If you want to become a hardcore programmer, this R programming course may better suit you and you will want to work your way through the books Advanced R (Wickham, 2014) and Efficient R Programming (Gillespie & Lovelace, 2017).

-- Relatedly, if you want to become a program developer, building functions and packages, you also want to consider the (a) resources and master Software Development in R (Peng, Kross, & Anderson, 2017).
+- If you want to become a program developer, building functions and packages, you also want to consider mastering Software Development in R (Peng, Kross, & Anderson, 2017).

 - If you like visualization, look into the R Graph Gallery with code examples and read this practical introduction to ggplot2 (Healy, 2017) and the Hitchhiker’s Guide to ggplot2 in R (Burchell & Vargas, 2016).